sujato/drafts/nilakkhana.md

-# Nilakkhana: SuttaCentral-flavored Markdown
+# Nilakkhana: SuttaCentral Markdown extension

 Markdown is eating the world.
 Great!
 I love using it.
 By focusing on a specific and limited set of features it avoids the bloat of complex markup languages.

 I propose that we develop our own extension of Markdown.
 This is a specialized implementation that will make use of only part of the Markdown spec, while requiring non-standard features.
 It will generally aim to be compatible with MD philosophy and specifics, but may assign special functions to things that differ from MD.

 We don’t need to work out Markdown solutions for everything, but can evolve it on a case by case basis.
-Currently the main scope is:

-1. The inline markup for segments.
-2. Possibly for static pages and UI.
-3. Manuscript transcription.
+The main scope is to use for inline markup in segmented texts.
+Ultimately it should be replaced with standoff properties.

 Use the [CommonMark spec](https://commonmark.org/) as the starting point.